 What is Glass Box Testing?

-Glass box testing methodology is one of the best testing methodology, as it overcomes the numerous limitations of both black box testing as well as white box testing.
-Moreover, it uses internal information, which is gathered from various sources, to augment black box testing.
+Glass Box Testing methodology is one of the best testing methodology, as it overcomes the numerous limitations of both black box testing as well as white box testing.
+Moreover, it uses internal information, which is gathered from various sources, like design techniques, code, etc., to augment black box testing.

 Glass Box Testing Techniques: